carpentries/instructor-training/_episodes/21-carpentries.md

 In a visual representation, these similarities and differences look like this:

-![Carpentries Similarities and Differences](../fig/carpentries-venn-diagram_20190522.svg)
+![Carpentries Similarities and Differences](../fig/carpentries-venn-diagram_20190522.svg) For this image, the word "carpentries" located in the center white space of the diagram should be capitalized to be "Carpentries".

 ## What is a Carpentries Workshop?
 The Rules.